cancervariants/cancervariants.org/collections/_standards/onc_path_sop.md

 Standards (KCIS) working group (WG) has developed a Standard Operating Procedure (SOP) with contributions from members of ClinGen Somatic Clinical Domain WG, and ClinGen Somatic/Germline variant curation WG using an approach similar to the ACMG/AMP germline pathogenicity guidelines to categorize evidence of oncogenicity as very strong, strong, moderate or supporting.
-This SOP enables consistent and comprehensive assessment of oncogenicity of somatic variants and latest version of an SOP can be downloaded below.
+This SOP enables consistent and comprehensive assessment of oncogenicity of somatic variants and the latest version may be found at the below link.